Skip to Content

 Hi Kathy,

-While we don’t have a leprechaun on staff to help with finances, or any specific time travelling Assistive Technology at our disposal, we’d like to offer a couple of suggestions:
+While we don’t have a leprechaun on staff to help with finances, or any specific time travelling AT at our disposal, we’d like to offer a couple of suggestions:

-Learning online might help you to do short sessions of learning, being able to start and stop around your other commitments, and being able to learn outside of regular business hours (depending on whether it would disturb anyone else that lives with you).
+Learning online might help you to do short sessions of learning.
+You could start and stop around your other commitments.
+You could also learn outside of regular business hours (depending on whether it would disturb anyone else that lives with you).

 • Online Academy of Irish Music offers an online course called Learn How to Play the Celtic Harp with a free 14 day trial (22 euro per month or 95 euro for 6 months).
 You can access the first: Opens in new window and second lesson: Opens in new window on YouTube to see what you think.